m0by314/raspi_config_sh/Readme.md

 # Raspberry configuration tool (RASPCT)

-RASPCT is a utility to configure and secure a raspberry without screen or keyboard
+RASPCT is a utility to automate configure and secure a raspberry.
+**(Functional with OS Raspbian Lite)**

 TODO:
    * add role description